 - High blood pressure.
 Having high blood pressure increases the risk of getting coronary artery disease.
 Over time, high blood pressure may cause part of the heart to become stiff and thick.
 This can change how heartbeat signals travel through the heart.

 - Obesity.
 People who have obesity are at higher risk of developing atrial fibrillation.

-Blood clots are a dangerous complication of atrial fibrillation that can lead to stroke.
+Blood clots are a dangerous complication of atrial fibrillation (AFib).
+Blood clots can lead to stroke.

-The risk of stroke from atrial fibrillation increases as you grow older.
-Other health conditions also may increase your risk of a stroke due to A-fib, including:
+The risk of stroke from AFib increases as you grow older.
+Other health conditions also may increase the risk of a stroke due to AFib.
+These conditions include:

 Blood thinners are commonly prescribed to prevent blood clots and strokes in people with atrial fibrillation.

-Healthy lifestyle choices can reduce the risk of heart disease and may prevent atrial fibrillation.
+Healthy lifestyle choices can reduce the risk of heart disease and may prevent atrial fibrillation (AFib).
 Here are some basic heart-healthy tips:

 - Control high blood pressure, high cholesterol and diabetes.